h0sch180/n_asb/readme.md

 Security Patches for customs ROMs
 =================================
-Security Patches for other los-based custom roms like RessurectionRemix, ViperOS Extended, CrDroid, DotOS, etc.
+Security Patches for other los-based custom roms like RessurectionRemix, ViperOS Extended, CrDroid, etc.

 They're outdated and important monthly security fixes and bug fixes are not included.